 Once an employee has reached the age of 60 (men) or 55 (women), they are entitled to an old-age pension.
 However, they must have paid social security contributions for at least 180 or 120 months, respectively.

-6.5% of their basic salary is automatically deducted from their payroll while the employer contributes an additional 9.5% to the government.
-The latter then adds another 4% of the employee’s pension fund.
+The employee has 6.5% of their basic salary automatically deducted from their payroll while the employer contributes an additional 9.5% to the government.
+The latter then adds another 2% of the employee’s pension fund.

 This fund also extends to disability benefits, as well as work accidents and occupational diseases.
 To top off the contributions for work-related injuries, the company pays yet another 1% of the salary.

 The social insurance contributions do not cover paid sick leave or maternity benefits.
-It might take a while for paid parental leave to become more common: Around 30% of the current labor force is female.
+It might take a while for paid parental leave to become more common: around 20% of the current labor force is female.

 Moreover, the national insurance scheme excludes self-employed people, domestic staff, artisans, and foreign workers — including expatriates.
 You should make sure that your employer has an accident insurance policy for foreign staff, e.g. as part of a private accident and health insurance plan.